On the lattices of exact and weakly exact structures: Lattice structures

 Reformulated in module-theoretic terms, that means that the closed sub-bimodules of $B=\bE_{max}(X,X)$ are uniquely determined by their socle, and for every choice of elements in the socle, there is a unique closed sub-bimodule of $B$ having precisely these elements as its socle.
 If the socle is formed by a set $S$ of Auslander-Reiten sequences, we can thus denote by $\bE(S)$ the subbimodule of $B$ determined by $S$.
 For all elements $\sigma \in S$, denote by $\bE_\sigma $ the bimodule corresponding to the exact structure $\E_\sigma$ introduced in Proposition \ref{prop:atoms}.
 Since the lattice $\Cbim(\B)$ is atomic, we conclude that

 There may be several submodules of $\B$ with the same socle $S$, but only one of them is closed.
 As explained in the proof of \cite[Theorem 2.26]{FG}, this closed submodule with socle $S$ corresponds to a Serre subcategory $\S$ generated by the simple objects contained in the set $S$.
 All other submodules of $\B$ with socle $S$ correspond to certain subcategories of $\S,$ but only the closed one is given by the abelian length category formed by all extensions of its simple objects.
-In other words, $\bE(S)$ is maximal, so we derive the following result:
+In other words, $\bE(S)$ is maximal, so we derive the following result which is illustrated nicely in the example in Section \ref{section:example}.
+It is also shown independently for Nakayama algebras in \cite[Theorem 6.9]{BHT}.

 \begin{proposition} For every set $S$ of Auslander-Reiten sequences, the closed bimodule $\bE(S)$ of $\B$ introduced above is the maximal submodule of $\B$ whose socle is $S$. \end{proposition}